andytimm/oldwebsite/_posts/2019-02-05-Intro_To_retrodesign.md

 Stepping back for a second, this is fishy in numerous ways.
 First, comparing the first borne children is an oddly specific comparison to have run- at worst, this might be a case of p-hacking.
-At best, maybe they saw a strong comparison, and decided to test it, and in doing so fell into a [Garden of Forking Paths](http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf) problem.
+Or maybe they saw a strong comparison, and decided to test it, and in doing so fell into a [Garden of Forking Paths](http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf) problem.
 Second, if attractive people had many more girls, it seems unlikely that gender balance would be as even as it is.
 So again, this example has a